Treatment for Stage 2 Interstitial Lung Disease at Lung Institute

 Stage 2 Interstitial Lung Disease Treatment Options

-Stem cells are the building blocks of every living organism.
+Cells are the building blocks of every living organism.
 They have the ability for self-renewal and replication, thus are capable of forming any type of tissue or organ in the body.
-Adult stem cells from one organ are capable of forming tissue for another organ, which is called plasticity.
-It has been found that adult stem cells are capable of being transferred into any one single organ of the body.
+Adult cells from one organ are capable of forming tissue for another organ, which is called plasticity.
+It has been found that adult cells are capable of being transferred into any one single organ of the body.

-In the case of people with stage 2 interstitial lung disease, autologous stem cells are used, meaning the cells come from the patient’s own body.
+In the case of people with stage 2 interstitial lung disease, autologous cells are used, meaning the cells come from the patient’s own body.
 They can be found in bone marrow or in the patient’s blood (venous).
-Stem cells derived from bone marrow or blood have the capacity to form many types of differentiated cells.
-During the procedure, stem cell treatment involves isolating adult stem cells from bone marrow and blood, which requires special laboratory techniques to collect them.
+Cells derived from bone marrow or blood have the capacity to form many types of differentiated cells.
+During the procedure, cellular therapy involves isolating adult cells from bone marrow and blood, which requires special laboratory techniques to collect them.